 - Leverage regional carriers.
 Using regional carriers like OnTrac, Golden State Overnight, and Lone Star Overnight as a bargaining chip will allow you to better position yourself with the national carriers, since you’ll be taking your business outside of their network.
 However, when using this tactic to negotiate you are lowering your volume with the carriers you’re trying to get better rates from.

 - Giving inaccurate information to customers.
 There are a lot of moving pieces when it comes to fulfillment, which means communication with customers isn’t always current.
 Information like ship dates, delivery dates, in-stock vs. out-of-stock, and over / under quoting for freight shipping isn’t always accurately given to the customer.
-In order to prevent this from happening try using a shipping platform that gives visibility to your internal team and customer-facing tracking.
+In order to prevent this from happening try using a TMS that gives visibility to your internal team and customer-facing tracking.

 - Neglecting packing optimization.
 One box does not fit all.
 Oftentimes eCommerce retailers overlook packing optimization in favor of readily available packaging.
 Since the shift to dimensional weight pricing, it’s even more important to know the optimal way to package and ship your items or else you may experience excess shipping charges.